 Part of helping toddlers through life’s complexities involves explaining things that will be happening in the future.
 It could be telling them that in 5 minutes the TV is turning off, or the following day they’re going to school, or in our case, telling our girl she was going to be a big sister.
 We read books about babies, watched TV shows about siblings, talked about babies and pregnancy, and made sure she was aware of what was going on and what would happen.
 We could tell she was starting to get excited about all kinds of things, like no longer being the youngest, and having a playmate, and being able to help take care of him.

-One day when we’d asked our daughter what we should call her little brother, she quickly and nonchalantly replied “Blueberry”.
-We loved it, partly because it was a great example of how little minds don’t overthink things, but also because our daughter didn’t realize how ridiculous of a name it would be, especially as that boy grew into an adult.
+One day when we’d asked her what we should call her little brother, she quickly and nonchalantly replied “Blueberry”.
+We loved it, partly because it was a great example of how little minds don’t overthink things, but also because she didn’t realize how ridiculous of a name it would be, especially as that boy grew into an adult.
 I’m sure there’s someone out there named Blueberry, but unless our boy became some kind of interdimensional bounty hunter or artist on the levels of Salvador Dalì and Frank Zappa, Blueberry Coots would have been too much.
 Prior to all this, we had nicknamed him “Cloot” as a joke because we like being ridiculous, but Blueberry basically dethroned Cloot, and we'd ultimately settle on “Blue” as his middle name.

 Expectant parents shoulder a lot no matter what.
 I work remotely, and was being moved out of my old spot to make room for the nursery.
 I’d just spent a few days assembling my daughter’s new bed, getting her accustomed to it, explaining to her that her brother would be using her old bed, and moving all the boxes I’d packed.
 There was a pile of yet-to-be-used baby gear in the corner next to my desk in our parlor, clothes for him next to the toddler bed in his new room that I still needed to convert back to a crib, and without all my office furniture upstairs, the room was really starting to feel ready to welcome its new resident.
 It was an exhausting weekend, and the house was in total disarray, but our boy’s arrival was quickly approaching and we just didn’t have much time to think about anything else.
-Saying I was “happy” to be juggling all of this would be a stretch, but I knew we’d come out on the other side glad, and they’re the kinds of challenges and sacrifices I think parents are ultimately happy to make for their kids.
+Saying I was “happy” to be juggling all of this would be a stretch, but I knew we’d come out on the other side glad, and they’re the kinds of challenges and sacrifices good parents make for their kids.
+The plan was that in a few weeks, my wife would go in to deliver, I'd start my parental leave, and we'd begin learning to handle two kids at a time instead of just one.

-The Unthinknable
+The Unthinkable

 Shortly after, I joined my wife at her OBGYN.
 We’d still been waffling on finalizing a name, and the grief and guilt that our son died without one hit me hard at that moment.
 What kind of parents were we, to have not named our son?
 “His name is James.
 I think his name was always James.”
 I said, trying to honor him in some way.
 It simultaneously didn’t matter and mattered a ton.
 He deserved this at least, and it was the name I think my wife and I both liked the most.
 James Blue Coots.
-It was the first decision we chose to make in several days loaded with decision making.
+It was the first decision we chose to make in several days loaded with decisions.

-Since my wife’s doctor’s office was at the hospital, she had the option to walk right over to labor and delivery and give birth immediately.
+Since my wife’s doctor’s office was at the hospital, she had the option to walk right over to Labor & Delivery and give birth immediately.
 Although I personally didn’t feel ready, I wanted to follow her lead.
 After all, she was the one suffering the trauma of being physically attached to our dead son.
 Most women in their third trimester are very ready to have the baby out, but I thought this might be different.
 One of the many things I admire about my wife is how pragmatic she tends to be under pressure, and this was no different.
 Even though we were both emotional wrecks, we decided it was better to work through logistics like telling our family and finding care for our daughter and dog before we went in to deliver.

 The one family member I dreaded telling the most was my daughter.
-For all our talk of the possibilities the future with her brother held, we hadn’t prepared her for the possibility that he wouldn’t make it.
+For all our talk of the possibilities the future with her brother held, we hadn’t prepared her for the possibility that he might not make it.
 How would we tell her?
 How would she take it?
 How well would she understand?
 It seemed to sink in to a degree, but at the end of telling her, she simply said “I hope I get to play with my baby brother”.
 Kids her age don’t yet grasp impermanence, so this was her way of saying “I hope I get to see him another time”.
 Still, she could tell the gravity of our discussion was different even if she didn’t fully get what it meant.

 Amidst trying to navigate all of these difficult steps with grace and composure, dozens of questions were constantly vying for our attention.
 What went wrong?
 Was it our fault?
 Is it possible they made a mistake and he’s okay?
 Will we be able to try again?
 Would we even want to?
 How and when will we know these things?
 How does the birth process differ?
 Is my wife’s health at risk in any way?
 Does being in Texas make matters worse?
 How can I help support my wife’s recovery?
 How will I move past this crippling grief?
 Will we be able to see him?
 Will he look normal?
 How will I feel if he doesn’t, and what does that say about me?
 Will we be expected to do a funeral?
 How should we handle his remains?
 How much does something like that cost?
 Do we want an autopsy to help identify the cause of death?
 Could we handle that being done?